armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 Note: You'll need to make sure that the service is exposed externally and reachable by Github.
 You can restrict which IP are reachable only by [Github servers](https://help.github.com/en/articles/about-githubs-ip-addresses).

-## Option 2: Use CI tool
+## Option 2: Use CI
-Add a job in your CI tool to listen to your source control events.
+You may already have a CI tool configured with Github that validates pull requests and reacts to merges.

 To validate, run a simple script - replacing `DEPLOYMENT_NAME` with the value specified in `halyard.yml` (staging and prod in the examples above):
 ```